 We hope you’ve enjoyed this brief look at some of the history of the Brutalist movement, and how it relates both to web brutalism and to our practices as designers today.
 What do you make of the Brutalist trend in web design?
 And do you love or hate Brutalist buildings?
-Let us know your thoughts in the comments!
+Let us know your thoughts over on Twitter!

 Want to learn more about design?
 We offer a range of design short courses as well as an advanced UX Academy program.

 Working 1-on-1 with an expert mentor, students receive feedback on a portfolio of UX projects through a dedicated online platform, community critique sessions, and video calls.
 Find out more!